matestack/matestack-ui-bootstrap/docs/api/components/smart_table.md

 * `:including` - expects an array with different property of the given model.
 Put in the array which property you want to display on the table
 * `:filter` - expects an array with different property of the given model.
 Put in the array which property you want to have filter for.
 Different filter will have different search field
 * `:filter_option`- expects either `:like` or `:equal`.
 Specify your query filter option
-* `:order`- expects an array with different hashes.
+* `:order`- expects an array with different property which you want to sort by.
 * `:pagination` - expects a number. set how many items per page the table should display
 <br>